Route nationale 12: Rennes to Brest (324 km to 570 km)

 At Rennes there are junctions with the RN137, RN136 (E50) and RN24 to Lorient.
 The RN12 now heads northwest into Brittany also classed the European route E50.
 The road passes up the Garun valley south of the Forêt de Montauban.
 The countryside is now a mix of rolling hills and tight river valleys.
 Due to an old royal act of parliament, roads cannot be tolled within Brittany, and so the RN12 was upgraded to autoroute standard but not numbered as such.
 The RN12's old course is numbered RD712.
 The road has a junction with the RN176 (E401) to Dinan.
 The road passes Lamballe before reaching the coast and a bay at Yffiniac.
 The road then enters the town and port of Saint-Brieuc on the southwest corner of the Baie de Saint Brieuc on the English Channel.

 The RN12 heads west with the old road the RD712.
 It passes through the Bois de Malaunay before reaching the town of Guingamp.
 The road continues west past the Menez-Bré (302 m).
 The countryside becomes more and more undulating with steeper river valleys the Monts d'Arrée lie to the south (394 m).
 The road comes to Morlaix at the head of the river Jarlot.
 The road continues southwest to Landivisiau where the old road follows the scenic river Élorn past the Moulin de Brézal.
 The new road takes a more direct route to the north.
 At Landerneau the RD712 heads northwest leaving the estuary of the Élorn.
 The roads both enter the large Atlantic coast port of Brest from the east.
 Becoming the Rue de Paris on to the city centre.
 The RN165 heads south from the town to Quimper.
 The city lies on the north side of the Rade de Brest protected from the Atlantic by a headland with access through the natural channel of the Goulet de Brest.

+Village étape

+The Autoroute is served by the following seven Village étapes, Bédée, Belle-Isle-en-Terre, Broons, Châtelaudren-Plouagat, Le Mêle-sur-Sarthe, Saint-Thégonnec and Tourouvre au Perche.he commune is listed as a Village étape.